 There is even an annual Whitstable Oyster Festival, which takes place in July.

-Whitstable is located in Kent, so makes it a perfect option for a day trip from London.
+Whitstable is located in Kent, so makes it a perfect option for a day trip from London to Whitstable.

-High-speed trains from London St Pancras International to Whitstable takes around 1 hour and 15 minutes.
+High-speed trains from London St Pancras International to Whitstable take around 1 hour and 15 minutes.

 There are also trains from London Victoria to Whitstable that take 80 minutes.

-For a slightly quicker journey, I opted for London St Pancras station.
+For a slightly quicker journey, I opted for London St Pancras train station.